vinlok/vinlok.github.io/_posts/linux/2020-01-01-Linux-Memory-allocation.md

 ![](2021-10-27-16-19-28.png)

 - The primary physical memory manager of linux is page allocator which uses buddy system.
 - Each of the zones has its own page allocator and keeps track of physical frames.
 Here, as requested, the pages are either group to form buddy heap or split to smallest page_size.
+The term buddy refers to finding neighboring pages of free memory so that they can be allocated together.

 - Example, when device driver request for memory, it is from zome_DMA.

 ## MMU